govind678/CA-DMV/README.md

 ## CA DMV Appointments
-It is quite a pain to look for an appointment time on the DMV website, especially if want one soon(ish), and don't want to wait in line from 5:00am.
+It is quite a pain to look for an appointment time on the DMV website, especially if you want one soon(ish), and don't want to wait in line from 5:00am.

 This python script queries the DMV site for the next available appointment from various locations (office IDs) around California.
 A subset of San Francisco Bay Area offices is currently used.